DMarwan/LinkedIn-auto_apply/README.txt

 HOW TO :

 Firstly, download scrape_linkedin.py.
-Then open a jupyter notebook instance in the same folder as scrape_linkedin.py and write in a cell (or put in a script) the following :
+Then, open a jupyter notebook instance in the same folder as scrape_linkedin.py and write in a cell (or put in a script in the same folder) the following :

-from scrape_linkedin import *

-scraper(mail, password, job, location) #replace the arguments
+from scrape_linkedin import scraper scraper(mail, password, job, location) #replace the arguments